bitburner-official/typescript-template/README.md

 in the Remote API section of the game settings, and press the connect button.

 [See here for step by step installation](BeginnersGuide.md) if you'd like help with installing Node and/or connecting to the game.

+Alternatively see [Docker install guide](DockerGuide.md) (optional) that installs nodejs and the Remote File API in an isolated container.

 ## Advanced
 ### Imports